 - The top-to-bottom corner moldings don’t match.

-- The diamond shape in the lower wood panel is not in the film.
+- The diamond shape on the Club’s lower wood panel is not in the film.

-- The top of the booth in the film has points and balls around the edge, while the Club’s booth has no ornamentation at all.
+- The top of the film’s booth has points and balls around the edge, while the Club’s booth has no ornamentation at all.

-- The film’s booth has a seat, while the Club’s does not.
+- The film’s booth has a seat, while the Club’s booth does not.

 Don’t let this revelation affect your love of the phone booth or Club 33 – and share your photos on Facebook – www.facebook.com/Club33RoyalStreet